by pilate7004, published

 The octohedron is one of the 5 Platonic solids, which are the 3D shapes that have the exact same shape for each surface.

 Step 2 can be a little tricky.

 I sanded the edges to get them nice and flush.
 Lots of acetone really helps.
 If you get the surfaces nice and mushy then small errors in the geometry of your sanding technique won't matter so much.
 It might help to have a second pair of hands to hold the piece while the acetone is evaporating, but I managed to build this without assistance.
 The acetone method is pretty forgiving.
 Don't breathe it in.

 Liked ByView All

 Octohedron by pilate7004 is licensed under the Creative Commons - Attribution - Non-Commercial license.

-We're sure pilate7004 would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure pilate7004 would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).